edumarin/edumarin.github.io/_pages/about.md

 # Recent News

+* Dec, 2022.
+Our paper "HAT: Secure and Practical Key Establishment for Implantable Medical Devices" has been accepted at CODASPY 2022.
 * Sep, 2022.
 Our magazine paper "Serverless Computing: A Security Perspective" has been accepted at the Journal of Cloud Computing
 * Sep, 2022.
 Our paper "Heimdallr: Fingerprinting SD-WAN Control-Plane Architecture via Encrypted Control Traffic" has been accepted at ACSAC 2022
 * May, 2022.
 Bernardo has joined our group as intern.
 He'll work with me on SDN/P4 security for 6 months.
 Welcome Bernardo!